filippodanesi/filippodanesi/README.md

 - 🎙️ I occasionally share my thoughts on [www.serp-secrets.com].
 - 🛠️ Fun with tech: I enjoy building [type of projects you like to work on].
-- 📚 Currently reading: [A book or article related to your field].
+- 📚 Currently reading: [410 Gone].
-- 🌍 Multilingual: Fluent in [Languages you speak].
+- 🌍 Multilingual: Fluent in [English], born Italian.

 ---